 Incremental change will not suffice, said Dr Geoff Kendall, Co-Founder and CEO, Future-Fit Foundation, who argued that we need to completely re-imagine the world we live in.
 Ms Camargo admitted she finds “sustainability” as a concept too modest and we need to radically alter the way we plan our ecology.

 The event also heard how small steps can make a difference.
 Ms Camargo runs to work and between meetings and restricts international business travel.
 Oliver Kampshoff, Director of Architecture, Carey Jones Chapman Tolcher, says most people at his firm cycle to the office.
 Mr Jan said many businesses are designing workspaces as large, airy, open and fun environments in part to compensate for many of their employees living in cramped or unhealthy conditions.

 Midtown’s success as a destination of choice for businesses and tourists presents its own problems.
 Crossrail is coming, bringing hundreds of thousands more visitors each year, putting additional pressure on local services.
 Public realm improvements are being delivered but there is so much more to do.

-BEE Midtown will continue to play its own part in finding solutions to the problems of urbanisation and growth.
+Midtown BID will continue to play its own part in finding solutions to the problems of urbanisation and growth.
 Our BEE Wild project aims to increase the diversity and abundance of pollinating insects across Midtown’s green spaces, gardens, balconies and rooftops.
 We are a partner in the Making a B-Line for Camden project, working with Camden Council and Buglife to connect green areas from Hampstead Heath to Holborn.